 The story is undoubtedly gripping, and the main character engaging and highly sympathetic.
 The knowledge of the legal system that underpins the story seems reassuringly confident.
 Feared is an enjoyable light read, but misses the opportunity to be so much more.

 There seems to be a trend at the moment for contemporary real-life issues-based YA carrying meaningful messages.
 Which sounds a little cynical, but if the story is handled as skillfully and sensitively as this one, then it’s all good.
 Novels like The Benefits Of Being An Octopus open eyes to other people’s lives, develop empathy and understanding, and change the world one small step at a time.

 Zoe is one of the invisible, marginalized by poverty.
-She’s a seventh grader living with her mum, two younger sibs and mum’s boyfriend Lenny in Lenny’s nice clean trailer, much better than their previous place.
+She’s a seventh grader living with her mum, three younger sibs and mum’s boyfriend Lenny in Lenny’s nice clean trailer, much better than their previous place.
 The writing is very clever and subtle.
 It gradually becomes clear to the reader, though not at once to Zoe, that Lenny is domineering and a bully.
 It’s an unusual but important depiction of the ways in which one person can abuse another: because the abuse is emotional, not physical, it’s insidious, not obvious and yet deeply destructive.
 Zoe’s mum has lost all confidence or clear sense of herself.
 Even Zoe, at the start, is ashamed of what a mess her mum has become.